 - Broth - Chicken broth is my go to, because I always keep some on hand.
 However, vegetable broth would work as a substitute.

-- Seasoning - garlic powder, salt, and pepper add flavor to the dish.
+- Seasoning - Garlic powder, salt, and pepper add flavor to the dish.
 Feel free to add ½ teaspoon of Cajun season to make your skillet meal even spicier.

 - Tortellini - Cheese tortellini works best in this recipe.
 This recipe will work with refrigerated, uncooked tortellini or frozen tortellini.
 If using dried tortellini, you may need to add a splash of water to account for the extra liquid they'll absorb.